 I was terrified to eat a single blueberry, weighing myself up to 9 times in a single session and had a tortuous bathroom ritual which involved trying to make myself throw up.
-The "voices" demanding me to stand in the mirror while ridiculing and torturing me and then being demanded to do a certain amount of sit ups, it left me feeling like any part of a soul I had, had been shattered into tiny pieces.
+The 'voices' demanding me to stand in the mirror while ridiculing and torturing me and then being demanded to do a certain amount of sit ups, it left me feeling like any part of a soul I had, had been shattered into tiny pieces.

 Every single part of my mind was tortured and possessed by the demon living in my head in which I didn't want to live or die so around I went in a vicious circle of its mind games, body dysmorphia, self hatred and felt trapped, lost, stuck, broken and alone.

-Someone once told me I would wake up and realise that there was more to life and that I was worth more than this.
+Someone once told me I would wake up and realize that there was more to life and that I was worth more than this.
 I had that day on the 22nd of February, 2011.
-I was sick and tired of being told what I could and could not do and I realised how much it was hurting my parents and that I wanted to reach my dreams of becoming strong and gaining muscle, going vegetarian and leaving home so I decided to fight for my dreams and began the process of recovery.
+I was sick and tired of being told what I could and could not do and I realized how much it was hurting my parents and that I wanted to reach my dreams of becoming strong and gaining muscle, going vegetarian and leaving home so I decided to fight for my dreams and began the process of recovery.

 Recovery is one of the most painful things to ever do because you are confronting your demons and every single thing that has gotten you to where you are but it is also one of the most beautiful as you start climbing the ladder of being free and growing as a person.
-My parents took full control of my food during my weight gain phase, I struggled with self harming and water loading but I visualised my dreams while I ate and my goal was to see food as fuel and that we eat to live.
+My parents took full control of my food during my weight gain phase, I struggled with self harming and water loading but I visualized my dreams while I ate and my goal was to see food as fuel and that we eat to live.

-A couple months into recovery I wanted to give up but I started to realise I really did want to make my dreams come true and I discovered Radical Self Love from a blogger called Gala Darling.
+A couple months into recovery I wanted to give up but I started to realize I really did want to make my dreams come true and I discovered Radical Self Love from a blogger called Gala Darling.
 I was learning to love myself for the first time in my life!
 I knew if I was going to get through this I wanted to do it in style and be something extraordinary and most importantly be me to the fullest!

 I decided to legally change my name as a way to let go of my past.
 My birth name had taken on dark memories and reminders and never truly felt like me.
-I had been having my hair dyed bright rainbow colours since I was 16 and had very eccentric fashion, rainbows also had another very special meaning to me through my pain (the rain) I discovered my style and who I am (the sun) creating all the colours of the rainbow (who I am today and my growth).
+I had been having my hair dyed bright rainbow colors since I was 16 and had very eccentric fashion, rainbows also had another very special meaning to me through my pain (the rain) I discovered my style and who I am (the sun) creating all the colours of the rainbow (who I am today and my growth).

-Once I reached my goal weight I moved cities, went vegetarian, joined a gym, got a personal trainer and an amazing counsellor and began my fitness journey.
-Some of my gym highlights so far include a 10 minute plank, 60kg 1 rep max deadlift, 62.5kg 1 rep max squat, 10 pull ups unassisted and 34 push ups.
+Once I reached my goal weight I moved cities, went vegetarian, joined a gym, got a personal trainer and an amazing counselor and began my fitness journey.
+Some of my gym highlights so far include a 10 minute plank, 60kg 1 rep max deadlift, 62.5kg 1 rep max squat, 10 pull ups and 34 push ups.

 My fitness journey has also come with challenges from struggles with food, gaining weight to build muscle, sickness and injury but I have found a true passion for exercise especially lifting along with muscle building and clean eating.
 Exercise and being able to be healthy and strong is one of the greatest gifts that has come from recovery after being unhealthy and unable to do it for so long, I am the strongest, healthiest and happiest I've ever been.